-During the school year there is a wide range of Extra Curricular Activities in the Educational, Sporting and Cultural areas available to students.
+During the school year a wide range of Extra Curricular Activities in the Educational, Sporting and Cultural areas are made available to students.
 These activities usually involve students taking part in activities outside of the school when students will travel on buses or walk to facilities close to the school.
 A teacher will accompany students taking part in tours.
-In some cases the trip to the activity may extend outside school hours.
-In such cases parents / guardians must arrange for the collection of their child when they return to the school.
+In some cases, the trip to the activity may extend outside school hours.
+In such cases parents / guardians/student over 18 must arrange for the collection of their child/self when they return to the school.